VIB-PSB/MINI-AC/README.md

 4. Generation of a functional GRN by gene ontology (GO) enrichment of the regulons.
 5. Integration of data to generate informative, user-friendly output files.

-It can be run for two different species, *Arabidopsis thaliana* and maize.
-Additionally, it can be run on two different modes depeding on the non-coding genomic space considered for motif mapping: genome-wide, where the whole non-coding genome is considered, and locus-based, where the neighboring sequences within a pre-defined window of each locus, and introns are considered.
+Currently, two species are supported by MINI-AC: *Arabidopsis thaliana* and maize.
+Additionally, it can be run on two different modes depeding on the non-coding genomic space considered for motif mapping:
+* **genome-wide**: strategy where the whole non-coding genome is considered for motif mappings.
+It captures all the ACRs of the input dataset for the GRN prediction, which is adviced when working with species with long intergenic regions and distal regulatory elements, like maize for example.
+* **locus-based**: strategy where the neighboring sequences within a pre-defined window of each locus, and introns are considered for motif mapping.
+It only captures the proximal ACRs of the input dataset within the pre-defined window, which can lead to missing distal ACRs in species with long intergenic regions and distal regulatory elements.
+However, it has the advantage of having a denser signal of TFBS, which are mostly located close to the genes.

 A detailed overview of the necessary input files and expected output files can be found [here](example).